 \subsubsection{Data Efficiency}

-As we all know, the data efficiency of GA was typically low.
-In our SPN-Connections-GA, each data (step) that interacted with the environment was used only once.
-However, we found that its data efficiency $\gamma$ was surprisingly good.
-As Table~\ref{ratio} shows, using no more than $18.3$x as much data ($18.3$x on HalfCheetah-v2, $5.4$x on Swimmer-v2, and $1.2$x on HumanoidStandup-v2), our SPN-Connections-GA was able to achieve the performance level of DPN-Weights-PPO, which used $1e6$ steps of environment interaction.
-DPN-Weights-PPO was more data-efficient because it maintained a vast replay buffer for storing data interacting with the environment.
-Data in the buffer was utilized multiple times during optimization.
-Due to not using data repeatedly, not having a deep value network, and not performing BP during optimization, the energy consumption of our SPN-Connections-GA was much lower, which offset the slight decrease in data efficiency.
-The specific data efficiency calculation method was defined as follows.
+Although the data efficiency of GA is typically low, we found that the data efficiency $\gamma$ of our SPN-Connections-GA was surprisingly good.
+In our approach, each data (step) that interacted with the environment was used only once.
+As Table~\ref{ratio} shows, using no more than $18.3$x as much data (i.e., $18.3$x on HalfCheetah-v2, $5.4$x on Swimmer-v2, and $1.2$x on HumanoidStandup-v2), our SPN-Connections-GA was able to achieve the same performance level as {DPN-Weights-PPO~\cite{schulman2017proximal}}, which used $1e6$ steps of environment interaction.
+However, {DPN-Weights-PPO~\cite{schulman2017proximal}} was more data-efficient because it maintained a vast replay buffer for storing data interacting with the environment, which could be utilized multiple times during optimization.
+In contrast, our SPN-Connections-GA did not use data repeatedly, did not have a deep value network, and did not perform BP during optimization, resulting in much lower energy consumption, which offset the slight decrease in data efficiency.
+We defined the specific data efficiency calculation method as follows.

-For each MuJoCo control task, we first calculate the steps $\mathcal{E}$ of environment interaction required for SPN-Connections-GA to achieve the performance level $\mathcal{R}$ of DPN-Weights-PPO.
+For each MuJoCo control task, we first calculate the steps $\mathcal{E}$ of environment interaction required for SPN-Connections-GA to achieve the performance level $\mathcal{R}$ of {DPN-Weights-PPO~\cite{schulman2017proximal}}.
 Then, we calculate the ratio $\gamma$ of $\mathcal{E}$ to standard PPO steps ($1e6$) as a measure of data efficiency.

-where $\mathcal{G}$ was the number of generations required to achieve the performance level of DPN-Weights-PPO (inferred from the vertical dashed line in Figure~\ref{fig4} (b) -- (d)), $\mathcal{A}$ denoted the number of interaction steps consumed per generation of optimization, $T$ was the length of the episode ($T$=$1000$ in all the tasks we used), and $N$=$200$ was the number of individuals in each generation (each individual needed to interact with the environment to get an episode and use the return of the episode as its fitness score).
+where $\mathcal{G}$ was the number of generations required to achieve the performance level of {DPN-Weights-PPO~\cite{schulman2017proximal}} (inferred from the vertical dashed line in Fig.~\ref{fig4} (b) -- (d)), $\mathcal{A}$ denoted the number of interaction steps consumed per generation of optimization, $T$ was the length of the episode ($T$=$1000$ in all the tasks we used), and $N$=$200$ was the number of individuals in each generation (each individual needed to interact with the environment to get an episode and use the return of the episode as its fitness score).
 In each generation, we needed to evaluate each of the top 10 individuals in 10 additional episodes to obtain the ``elite'' individual.
 Thus, $\mathcal{A}$ was $3e5$.
 The exact data efficiency tradeoffs were listed in Table~\ref{ratio}.